 Such a profile makes it possible to float on the snow as you do on the water surface.
 Usually, rocker rise starts farther back on the board’s tip and tail.

-But do remember, powder snowboards cannot be ridden well anywhere other than powder.
+But do remember, the best powder snowboards cannot be ridden well anywhere other than powder.
 So riders often own two boards so they can ride mountains when there is no powder.

 Are you up for uphill traveling?
-Splitboards, with their ergonomic designs, permit climbing the untracked slopes of the backcountry.
+Best splitboards, with their ergonomic designs, permit climbing the untracked slopes of the backcountry.

 The two split parts of the board are used as two skis to travel.
 One must be equipped with adhesive-backed climbing skins and special bindings to do so.
 Once you reach the top, you can reconnect the halves with the help of a split kit and ride downhill.